-The ODCM reflects the requirements of both 10 CFR 20.1-20.602 (the old Part 20) and 10 CFR 20.1001-20.2402 (the new Part 20).
+The ODCM reflects the requirements of both 10 CFR 20.1 through 20.602 (the old Part 20) and 10 CFR 20.1001 through 20.2402 (the new Part 20).
 Technical Specification 5.5.4c requires monitoring, sampling, and analysis of radioactive liquid and gaseous effluents pursuant to 10 CFR 20.1302.
 10 CFR 20.1302 requires surveys of effluents in unrestricted areas for the purpose of demonstrating compliance with 10 CFR 20.1301.
 Section 1301 sets dose limits for members of the public.
 These limits are stated in terms of Total Effective Dose Equivalent (TEDE).
-10 CFR 20.1-20.602 (the original Part 20 requirements) as well as 10 CFR 50, Appendix I and 40 CFR 190 regulate dose in terms of dose to a critical organ.
+10 CFR 20.1 through 20.602 (the original Part 20 requirements) as well as 10 CFR 50, Appendix I and 40 CFR 190 regulate dose in terms of dose to a critical organ.
 The NRC addressed this issue in a series of Questions and Answers on this topic in 1995.
 The Answers state that 10 CFR 50, Appendix I is not changed concurrently with the new Part 20.
-Therefore, until Appendix I, with dose calculations expressed in terms of organ and whole body doses.
+Therefore, until Appendix I is changed licensees must continue to show compliance to the new Part 20 based on Appendix I, with dose calculations expressed in terms of organ and whole body doses.
 The computer codes LADTAP II and GASPAR II may be used to perform these calculations.
-For liquid effluents, however, the concentration limits are to be changed to reflect the new values in 10 CFR 20.1001-20.2402, Appendix B. The corresponding bases and certain alarm set points for the liquid monitors are also to be changed.
+For liquid effluents, however, the concentration limits are to be changed to reflect the new values in 10 CFR 20.1001 through 20.2402, Appendix B. The corresponding bases and certain alarm set points for the liquid monitors are also to be changed.
 The methodology used in the ODCM to determine the necessary dilutions are required to be changed from the old Maximum Permissible Concentration (MPC) to the now required Effluent Concentration Limits (ECLs).
-The Columbia Generating Station ODCM has been changed to accommodate the above requirements resulting from the new 10 CFR 20.1001-20.2402.
+The Columbia Generating Station ODCM has been changed to accommodate the above requirements resulting from the new 10 CFR 20.1001 through 20.2402.